Showing posts with label gatlinburg. Show all posts

 We each ordered a grilled cheese sandwich on wheat bread.

-It cost each of us $10.05 the same amount that we spent yesterday at Huck Fins.
+It cost each of us $10.05, the same amount that we spent yesterday at Huck Fins.

 Applewood Restaurant

-Apple Fritters, Orange Juice, and Apple dipping sauce
+Apple Fritters, Orange Juice, and Apple Dipping Sauce

 Bobbie and Sherry sat outside in the rocking chairs while I walked around taking pictures.

-That afternoon Bobbie and I toured the Titanic each paid $24.00.
-We were each given a boarding pass and our boarding passes were sisters.
+That afternoon, Bobbie and I toured the Titanic; each paid $24.00.
+We were each given a boarding pass, and our boarding passes were sisters.
 (Madeleine and Marjorie)

-We saw third-class cabins living quarters
+We saw third-class cabins as living quarters

-Stairway to heaven-Grand Stair Case
+Stairway to Heaven- Grand Case

 Going First Class